 Eerie doesn't have daylight savings time, but Marshall's determined not to miss out on the extra hour and sets his watch back anyway.
 Then everyone in Eerie disappears, except for some creepy garbage...

-Marshall Teller's family moves to the small country town of Eerie, Indiana (Pop.
-16,661).
-There, Marshall discovers that Eerie, as he puts it, "is the center of weirdness for the universe".
-Elvis lives there, so do a pair of twins who stay young by sleeping in Tupperware, and many other strange things.
-Each episode, Marshall and his friend Simon collect evidence about the creepy things that happen there.Written by
+When Marshall Teller's (Omri Katz) family moves to the small rural town of Eerie, Indiana (pop.
+16,661), he discovers that their new home "is the center of weirdness for the universe."
+Elvis (Steve Peri) lives there, as do twin brothers (Dan and Don Stanton) who stay young by sleeping in Foreverware.
+Each episode, Marshall and his friend Simon (Justin Shenkarow) collect evidence of the many creepy things happening in their far-from-ordinary hometown.Written by

 Jonathan D. Parshall <firstname.lastname@example.org>